hyperledger-labs/perun-doc/source/go-perun/new_tutorial/setup/perunclient.rst

 Perun Client
 ============
-The Perun Client combines multiple fundamental elements that will allow us to talk with (and listen to) the channel and perform on-chain actions accordingly.
+The Perun Client combines multiple fundamental elements to allow us to talk with (and listen to) the channel and perform on-chain actions accordingly.

 The Perun Client itself consists of two separate clients.
 The channel interaction is performed via the State Channel Client (`stateChClient`) and the interaction with the chain is performed by the Ethereum Client (`ethClient`).
-Additionally the Perun Client includes the Bus, Listener, Contract Backend, Wallet and Account.
+Additionally, the Perun Client includes the Bus, Listener, Contract Backend, Wallet, and Account.

-The following code is located in the client package / setup.go.
+The following code is located in the client package's setup.go.
-Note that this code can also be very useful for more complex channel types, like App Channels.
+This code can also be handy for more complex channel types, like App Channels.

 .. code-block:: go